Logo

 Curious if there’s a faster way in Rocket Statements to compare opening/closing balances without eyeballing.
 Or a trick you use to avoid DD/MM vs MM/DD whiplash when clients bounce between banks.
 Probably user error but I’ll take any tips.

-Comments (0)
+Comments (2)

-Please to leave a comment.
+Please sign in to leave a comment.